KajizukaTaichi/reimu/README.md

 ```
 9 9011 10 9011 9001 11 9013 9012 9091 5987 8762 0
 ```
-This program to counting uo forever.
+This program to counting up forever.
 ```
 0 1 9001 1 9015
 ```